This is work in progress. Mechanisms and values are susceptible to change.

 - Penalty-free re-delegation: This is to allow delegators to easily switch from one validator to another, in order to reduce validator stickiness.

-- UI warning: Users will be warned by Cosmos Voyager if they want to delegate to a validator that already has a significant amount of staking power.
+- UI warning: Wallets can implement warnings that will be displayed to users if they want to delegate to a validator that already has a significant amount of staking power.

 What are hardware requirements?